FlavorSoft/CryptoTune/README.md

 # What it does
 This software does exactly what you would do manually to reach peak speeds/efficiency on your GPUs - but in parallel and without the effort.

+## Features for automated GPU Overclocking & Power Limiting
+* Thermal Throttling detection
+* Automatic down-clocking on mining software crash or invalid shares
+* Three Optimation Modes:
+    * Efficiency: get the best Hash/Watt ratio
+    * Speed: achieve the highest sense-making speed
+    * Profitability: get the best profitability with your power costs
+* Parallel Optimization of all GPUs at the same time

+### Thermal Throttling Detection
+If your GPUs are reducing their Hashrate due to high temps or too high overclocks, the tool will inform you and reduce the clocks accordingly.

 ### Finding maximum Memory OC
 The software will start overclocking your memory until either the mining software crashes or your GPU created invalid shares.
 This will help in reaching the maximum possible speed.